cfragoas/SatLink/README.md

 SatCalc is a python based application that runs speciffic satellite downlink calcullations.
 It has a GUI and his main functions are:

-  - Atmospheric attenuation calcullation (via itur (https://pypi.org/project/itur/))
+  - Atmospheric attenuation calcullation (via [itur])
   - Single and multi-point avaiability calcullation (input and output csv file)
   - Save and load parameters for satellites, ground stations and reception characteristics
   - Totally free !!!

+This project is a attempt to simplify satellite's link budget calcullations and to create a tool for teaching purposes.

 # GUI Interface
 For those that dont like code writing